 Donald Trump's administration.

-This is an example of sincere-appearing fake news.
+This is an example fake news that appears to be credible.

 2016-NOV: Choosing the 45th president of the U.S. to follow Barack Obama and serve from 2017-JAN to 2021-JAN: